axfreeman/capitalism-9.0/readme.md

 ##  What is this?

-Capitalism 8.0 is a simulation framework to show how a capitalist economy functions and provide a testbed for different theories about how this happens.
+Capitalism 9.0 is an app which shows how a capitalist economy functions, provides a testbed for different theories about how this happens, and allows users to learn about it and study it.

 ## Where do I find out more?